Last Updated on by Admin LB

 “If and when called upon to remove his house, she refuses to do so of right, that is to obtain payment of her dower, she is entitled to maintenance; but if she refuses to do so without rights, as when her dower is paid, or deferred, or has been given to her husband she has no claim to maintenance.

 If a woman is ‘nashizah’ or rebellious, she has no right to maintenance until she returns to her husband’s house.
 By this expression, it is to be understood that a woman who goes out from her husband’s house and denies herself to him, in contradiction to one who merely refuses to abide in her husband’s apartment, which is not necessary for the purpose of restraint.
-If, however, the house her own property, and she forbids him from entering it, she is not entitled to maintenance unless she had asked him to remove her to his own house or to hire a house for her.
+If, however, the house is her own property, and she forbids him from entering it, she is not entitled to maintenance unless she had asked him to remove her to his own house or to hire a house for her.
 When she ceased to be a nashizah or rebellious, she is again entitled to maintenance.”

 2.2 Quantum of Maintenance

 The quantum of maintenance is not prescribed under any matrimonial statute.
-It is decided as per the discretion of court depending upon the condition of husband and wife.
+It is decided as per the discretion of the court depending upon the condition of husband and wife.

 Under the Shia Law, the quantum of maintenance is decided by taking into consideration the requirements of the wife.
 Under Shafei Law, the quantum of maintenance is determined by the post of the husband.